Zaru udon is a perfect way to cool off and refresh for any season or as a break from heavy meals. Learn how to make this classic Japanese noodle dish!

 Udon noodles, the classic Japanese noodle made with wheat flour and water, are a staple of Japanese cooking.
 These thick and white noodles have a chewy texture and can be enjoyed both hot and cold.

-You can find it dried, fresh, or frozen udon noodles at a store.
+At a store, you can find dried, fresh, or frozen udon noodles.
 Frozen noodles are my go-to - they're handy to stock in the freezer.

 Mentsuyu (Noodle soup base)